MFA in Media Arts Production

 Show held in Buffalo's Central Terminal.

-The Department of Media Study’s MFA program in Media Arts Production has a long history of teaching and researching independent and experimental media forms.
-Within this context, the faculty is committed to preparing students to engage with the new media forms and formats of the 21st century.
-DMS courses include: film studies, film and video production, media studies, interactive media, computational media and physical computing, media networks and web-based media.
+The MFA program has a long history of teaching and researching independent and experimental media forms.
+Our faculty is committed to preparing students to engage with the new media forms and formats of the 21st century with courses about: film studies, film and video production, media studies, interactive media, computational media and physical computing, media networks and web-based media.

 The MFA program encourages students to learn new media making skills and to produce work that challenges and extends conventional forms of media practice.
 Students finish their degree prepared to work as independent artists, media makers and/or producers for networks, studios, companies or nonprofits.
 Considered a terminal degree in the field, the MFA also allows the department’s graduates to teach in universities and colleges as professors or instructors.
 This program is appropriate for students whose primary focus is the process of media art making with a secondary focus on theorizing how their work is situated within the media field.